alexandre-daubois/release-genius/README.md

 be  pushed to the remote repository.
 This is something you need to do manually in order to ensure you're happy with the changes and the new version.

+If a `package.json` file exists in the root of your project, the version number will be updated **in this file as well**.

 ### Generate a changelog

 The changelog is generated thanks to your commit messages.
 All commits from